Gender Recognition Act 2004: Operation of the law

 The Gender Recognition Act 2004 enables transgender and transsexual people to apply to receive a Gender Recognition Certificate (GRC).
 A Gender Recognition Certificate is the document issued that shows that a person has satisfied the criteria for legal recognition in the acquired gender.
 The act gives people with gender dysphoria legal recognition as members of the sex appropriate to their gender identity allowing them to acquire a Gender Recognition Certificate.
 People whose birth was registered in the United Kingdom or abroad with the British authorities are able to obtain a birth certificate showing their recognised legal gender.
 People granted a full GRC are from the date of issue, considered in the eyes of the law to be of their "acquired gender" in most situations.
 The UK Supreme Court ruled in 2025 that having a GRC does not change a person’s sex under the 2010 Equality Act.
 Other exceptions to trans people's legal recognition are that the descent of peerages remains unchanged (important only for primogeniture inheritance) and a right of conscience for Church of England clergy (who are normally obliged to marry any two eligible people by law).

-The Equality and Human Rights Commission states that trans people with or without a GRC can be excluded from single-sex services so far as it is for a "proportionate means of achieving a legitimate aim", which could be for "reasons of privacy, decency, to prevent trauma or to ensure health and safety", but that the default approach is one of inclusion as member of their acquired sex.
+The Equality and Human Rights Commission states that trans people with or without a GRC can be excluded from single-sex services so far as it is for a "proportionate means of achieving a legitimate aim", which could be for "reasons of privacy, decency, to prevent trauma or to ensure health and safety".